wtraylor/modular_megafauna_model/docs/model.md

 McDonald (2010) \cite mcdonald2010animal.
 Formulas in the megafauna model assume *in vivo* digestibility.

+Research has focused mainly on the digestion of ruminant livestock, and so the megafauna model works primarily with the well-established formulas for ruminants.
+Digestibility is also defined for ruminants.
+To account for the less efficient digestion of hindgut fermenters, the user can define a **digestibility multiplier** to convert ruminant digestibility to hindgut digestibility.
+This approach is taken from by  and Pachzelt et al. (2015)
+\cite pachzelt2015potential, who cite Illius & Gordon (1992)
+\cite illius1992modelling

 Ruminants typically lose a relatively constant fraction of about 19% of digestible energy in urine and methane (López et al. 2000
 \cite lopez2000prediction, McDonald et al. 2010 \cite mcdonald2010animal,